xcape-io/PyProps/QtProp/QtCountdownProp/README.md

-﻿# WORK IN PROGRESS ...

-# Qt Countdown prop
+﻿# Qt Countdown prop
 *Countdown example of pure Python props using **PyQt5**.*

 A prop that displays the game countdown in the escape room on the Raspberry HDMI screen.

-This prop uses PyQt5 and extends <a href="https://github.com/xcape-io/PyProps/blob/master/core/QtPropApp.py" target="_blank">QtPropApp</a>.
+This prop uses <a href="https://www.learnpyqt.com/" target="_blank">PyQt5</a> and extends <a href="https://github.com/xcape-io/PyProps/blob/master/core/QtPropApp.py" target="_blank">QtPropApp</a>.

 ## Installation
 This prop was created before PyProps library was released so there is no dependencies with PyProps.